mikepk/botocore/docs/source/reference/services/elasticbeanstalk.rst

-    Creates the Amazon S3 storage location for the account.

-    This location is used to store user log files.
+    Creates a bucket in Amazon S3 to store application versions, logs, and other files used by Elastic Beanstalk environments.
+The Elastic Beanstalk console and EB CLI call this API the first time you create an environment in a region.
+If the storage location already exists, ``CreateStorageLocation`` still returns the bucket name but does not create a new bucket.